rtrujillor/angular2-poc/README.md

 E2E tests are usually at the project root, above the `app` folder.
 Their filenames must end in `e2e-spec.js`.

-E2E tests must be written in JavaScript (the author has not figured out how to write them in TS yet).
+E2E tests must be written in JavaScript.

 Look for the example `e2e-spec.ts` in the root folder.
 Add more `e2e-spec.js` files as you wish (although one usually suffices for small projects);